The REPL Is Dead. Long Live the Factory.

 Models improve fast.
 Claude 5 might handle multi-file tasks natively.
 Why build orchestration complexity?

-Because the problem isn't model intelligence.
+Here's the thing: the problem isn't model intelligence.
 It's architecture.

 TSMC doesn't make one giant chip.
 They make billions of small ones with extreme precision.
 "But code isn't standardized widgets!"
 True.
-The decomposition is the hard part—breaking "design auth system" into "add JWT validation to middleware," "create token refresh endpoint," "write integration tests."
+The decomposition is the hard part: breaking "design auth system" into "add JWT validation to middleware," "create token refresh endpoint," "write integration tests."
 That's what the issue tracker and workflow templates are for.
-The factory pattern—decomposition, parallelism, quality gates—scales regardless of how good individual components get.
+The factory pattern (decomposition, parallelism, quality gates) scales regardless of how good individual components get.

 Better models won't eliminate the need for orchestration.
 They'll make orchestration more powerful.
 A factory of Opus 5 agents will outperform a single Opus 5 agent the same way a factory of Opus 4.5 agents outperforms a single one today.

 The pattern is the moat, not the model.
+And the flywheel (1,005 searchable issues, 47 reusable formulas) is the moat that compounds.

 Try It